 Aspiring doctors, therapists, educators, nurses, researchers, and volunteers— we even have a few engineers.
 We’re a diverse group, but it’s a shared passion to make an IMPACT, a desire to learn more, and a love of serving others and giving back, that brings us all together.
 Our philosophy of assuming competence in every individual with autism and our passion for the cause makes us more than just a student organization; we’re a family that's out to make a difference.

-Kelly is a junior from Fleming Island, Florida majoring in Biology and minoring Disabilities in Society.
-She is currently serving as Co-Publicist of IMPACT Autism.
-Kelly is also a member of the Pre-Physician Assistant Association.
+Kelly is a senior from Fleming Island, Florida majoring in biology and minoring disabilities in society.
+She is currently serving as President of IMPACT Autism.
+Kelly is also the volunteer chair of the Pre-Physician Assistant Association.
 In the summer of 2017 she worked at Camp Boggy Creek: a non-for-profit residential camp for children with serious illnesses.
 Kelly works as a patient care assistant at Shands Children's Hospital.
 She enjoys volunteering at UF Shands Hospital, singing, and scrapbooking.
 After graduating, Kelly hopes to attend a physician assistant program in which she can one day work with children in the medical field.

 Nhi is a senior from Sarasota, Florida majoring in Microbiology and Cell Science.
 She is currently serving as Secretary of IMPACT Autism.
 Nhi volunteered at the NICU Department at Shands Hospital, and worked as a secretary for a medical office and office manager for a nonprofit organization.
 She enjoys playing with children, drawing, and traveling.
 After graduating, Nhi plans to gain medical experience by working as a Certified Nurse Assistant.
 Ultimately, she aspires to be a physician assistant in the near future.